-Orlando offers a large variety of fun things to do that are not theme parks, and one of my favorites is to visit the wineries and do a wine taste.
-The largest wine tour in Orlando area is at the Lakeridge Winery & Vineyards.
+Orlando offers a large variety of fun things to do that are not theme parks, and one of my favorites is to visit the wineries and wine tasting.
+The largest wine tour in the Orlando area is at the Lakeridge Winery & Vineyards.

-You will need to purchase the card that you can load with money, and you get to choose the wines you want to try during a few hours.
+You will need to purchase a card that you can load with money, and you get to choose the wines you want to try for a few hours.
 Another great option is that they also offer food trucks to accompany your wine venture.
-If you decide to visit on the weekend, the entrance is for free and they host weekends special events such as picnic and live music.
+If you decide to visit on the weekend, the entrance is free and they host weekends special events such as picnics and live music.

-If you are a wine lover and is looking to skip the lines at the parks and just relax, this wine taste in Orlando is a perfect choice for you.
+If you are a wine lover and are looking to skip the lines at the parks and just relax, this wine taste one of the top things to do for adults in Orlando.

 Henry Leu garden